karayabin/universe-snapshot/planets/SaveOrm/README.md

 History Log
 ------------------

+- 1.18.1 -- 2017-11-22

+    - fix ObjectManager not handling the implementation of createUpdateByArray correctly

+- 1.18.0 -- 2017-11-22

+    - update Object.createUpdateByArray method
+    - update ObjectManager.getInstanceInfo now is public static
+    - improved ObjectManager.getMostRelevantIdentifiers algorithm, now detects the values set on the object by default

 - 1.17.1 -- 2017-10-12

     - fix ObjectManager.save not returning all the values representing the object with insert